-In addition to the compensation for the professional duties or work performed, graduate assistantships offer a waiver of tuition, commensurate with the award level, as follows:
+In addition to the compensation for the professional duties or functions performed, graduate assistantships offer a waiver of in-state tuition, commensurate with the award level, as follows:

-- Full Graduate Assistantship (100% level) 100% tuition waiver, up to 15 credit hours/semester - Partial Graduate Assistantship (75% level) 75% tuition waiver, up to 15 credit hours/semester - Partial Graduate Assistantship (50% level) 50% tuition waiver, up to 15 credit hours/semester
+- Full Graduate Assistantship (100% level) 100% in-state tuition waiver, 9 credit hours/semester - Partial Graduate Assistantship (75% level) 75% in-state tuition waiver, 9 credit hours/semester - Partial Graduate Assistantship (50% level) 50% in-state tuition waiver, 9 credit hours/semester

 In order to receive the tuition waiver specified for the award level, graduate assistants are required to perform the specified number of hours of work or professional duties.
-Graduate assistants who perform professional duties at a level of less than 90% of their awarded hours will receive a prorated tuition waiver.
+Graduate assistants who perform professional duties at a level of less than 90% of their awarded hours will receive a pro-rated tuition waiver.
 Graduate assistants are responsible for all non-tuition fees required of graduate students.